-How does a taxonomy work for companies?
+How does a climate action / inclusive finance taxonomy work?

 A self assessment process by the company to decide if it can be considered "green" or not

 - Investors who are selling financial products in Europe as "sustainable" are required to report their taxonomy assessment. - Taxonomy figures of invested companies/securities are disclosed after companies themselves have reported their taxonomy assessments.